MaevaCousin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Data processing, tidying and summarising

-### First step: 'tidy_data.csv' dataset
+### First step: 'tidy_data.txt' dataset

 The first step of this assignment is to merge the training and test datasets ('test.txt', 'train.txt'), provide more details on the content of the dataset (activity and subject) and simplify the content to keep only the features (columns) referencing the mean and standard deviation for each window sample - or 66 features for each window sample.

-Content of the resulting dataset, 'tidy_data.txt':
+The resulting dataset, 'tidy_data.txt' is obtained after step 4 of the 'run_analyis' R script.

+Content :
-- each row corresponds to a window sample performed by subjects from the individual and the training group (merging 'test.txt' and 'train.txt');
+- each row corresponds to a window sample performed by subjects from the individual and the training group (merging 'test.txt' and 'train.txt') - 10299 observations;
 - first 66 columns are the measured features, focusing on those measuring the mean and standard deviation for each feature and each window sample.
 These columns have been named using the 'features.txt' dataset:
   - mean and standard deviation for tBodyAcc across 3 dimensions (X, Y, Z)
   - mean and standard deviation for tGravityAcc across 3 dimensions (X, Y, Z)